Roudranil/comparative-analysis-of-ml-algorithms/README.md

-# Comparative analysis of Decision trees and Naive Bayes in classification problems
+# Comparative Analysis of DEcision trees, Naive Bayes and Ensemble models